NormalUhr/yihua-zhang/_posts/2022-11-26-fairness-reprogramming-neurips22.md

 #### Fairness Reprogramming

-Consider a classification task, where $\mathbf{X}$ represents the input feature and $Y$ represents the output label.
+Consider a classification task, where \(\mathbf{X}\) represents the input feature and $Y$ represents the output label.
 There exists some sensitive attributes or demographic group, $Z$, that may be spuriously correlated with $Y$.
 There is a pre-trained classifier, $f^*(\dot)$ that predicts $Y$ from $\mathbf{X}$, _i.e._, $\hat{Y} = f^*(\mathbf{X})$.

 The goal of fairness reprogramming is to improve the fairness of the classifier by modifying the input $\mathbf{X}$, while keeping the classifier's weights $\boldsymbol\theta$ fixed.
 In particular, we aim to achieve either of the following fairness criteria.